Respect/Assertion/README.md

 // will throw an exception => 1 must be equals 5
 Assert::equals(1, 5);

-// will throw an exception => "string" must be of the type integer Assert::intType('string');
+// will throw an exception => "string" must be of type integer Assert::intType('string');

 // will not throw an exception